Why the Getting Ready Part of Your Wedding Day Matters (and How to Make It Feel Good)

-Pick a Space That Feels Good
+Choose a Space That Feels Calm

-Have Your Details Ready
+Have Your Details Set Aside

-Let the Light In
+Let the Natural Light Do Its Thing

 Previous